mlrun/mlrun/docs/serving/use-cases.md

 ## Example of advanced data processing and serving ensemble

-MLRun Serving graphs can host advanced pipelines that handle event/data processing, ML functionality, or any custom task.
+MLRun serving graphs can host advanced pipelines that handle event/data processing, ML functionality, or any custom task.
 The following example demonstrates an asynchronous pipeline that pre-processes data, passes the data into a model ensemble, and finishes off with post processing.